hb020/sds1004x_bode/README.md

 ## Supported AWG Models

-As of June 2024 the program supports the following models:
+As of August 2024 the program supports the following models:

 * **Uni-Trend UTG1000x (like the UTG1022X)** This is a 2 channel 40MHz AWG.
-It connects to the PC via USB, but not as "dumb" serial.
-You must provide a Visa compatible connection string as ```port```.
+It connects to the PC via USB, and talks a dialect of the SCPI 1992.0 standard.
+There may be other devices that use this same dialect, so you may be able to use this driver for other AWGs. ```port``` must be a Visa compatible connection string.
 See below.

-* **Rigol DG800/DG900 series (like DG992)** When "liberated", this is a 2 channel 100MHz AWG with USB and (with the suitable adapter) ethernet interface.
-It is somewhat compatible with the SCPI 1992.0 standard.
-You must provide a Visa compatible connection string as ```port```.
+* **Rigol DG800/DG900 series (like the DG811..DG992)**.
+When "liberated", that is a 2 channel 100MHz AWG with USB and (with the suitable adapter) ethernet interface, and talks a dialect of the SCPI 1992.0 standard.
+There may be other devices that use this same dialect, so you may be able to use this driver for other AWGs. ```port``` must be a Visa compatible connection string, be it USB or ethernet.
 See below.

-* **BK Precision BK4075** One channel 25MHz AWG.
-Requires a RS-232 serial port for the connection to a PC.
-It is compatible with the SCPI 1992.0 standard.
+* **BK Precision BK4075** One channel 25MHz AWG. ```port``` must be a serial port.
+You must also provide ```<baud_rate>``` if you use another speed than 19200.
+See below.
+You might also be able to get this AWG working via the visa driver.

-* **RD JDS6600** Chinese generator which is widely sold on eBay and AliExpress.
-It connects to the PC as a USB serial port.
+* **RD JDS6600** Chinese generator which is widely sold on eBay and AliExpress. ```port``` must be a serial port.
+See below.

-* **Feeltech FY6600** Another Chinese generator which is widely sold on eBay and AliExpress.
-It also connects to the PC as a USB serial port.
+* **Feeltech FY6600** Another Chinese generator which is widely sold on eBay and AliExpress. ```port``` must be a serial port.
+See below.

+* **Feeltech FYxxxx** A range of Chinese generators.
+This driver has some improvements over the FY6600 driver, and supports FY2300, FY6600, FY6800, FY6900 and probably more. ```port``` must be a serial port.
+See below.

-* **AD9910 Arduino Shield** https://gra-afch.com/catalog/rf-units/dds-ad9910-arduino-shield/.
-It also connects to the PC as a USB serial port.
+* **AD9910 Arduino Shield** [DDS AD9910 Shield](https://gra-afch.com/catalog/rf-units/dds-ad9910-arduino-shield/). ```port``` must be a serial port.
+See below.

-## Program Structure

-TBD

 ## Oscilloscope Configuration

 Before starting the program you have to tell the oscilloscope how to connect to the waveform generator.
 Connect your oscilloscope to the same network where your PC is connected.
 Then go to ```Configure => AWG I/O``` in the Bode plot settings.
 Define LAN connection and the IP addres of your PC as the AWG IP.
+Please keep ```Amplitude Unit``` to ```Vpp```.
+This program does not (yet) support other units.

-After starting the program you can press ```Test Connection``` button to test the communication between the oscilloscope and the PC.
+When you start the program, it will automatically test the communication between the PC and the AWG, and start the AWG server on the PC.
+Once the program is up and running, you can press the ```Test Connection``` button on the oscilloscope to test the communication between the oscilloscope and the PC.

 ## Running The Program